yleinl/container_assignment/README.md

 The project is structured as follows:

+- `container.sql`: SQL of the database
+- `frontend/`: Contains Dockerfile and the project code of the front end.
-- `backend/`: Contains Dockerfile and other backend-related files.
+- `backend/`: Contains Dockerfile and the project code of the back end.
-- `cert/`: TLS certificates and related Kubernetes configurations.
 - `deploy/`:
+  - `tls/`: TLS certificates and related Kubernetes configurations.
   - `mysql/`: Contains Kubernetes YAML files for MySQL deployment, including configurations for persistent volumes, deployments, secrets, and config maps.
   - `networkControl/`: Includes Kubernetes network policies for regulating traffic between the services.
   - `roleBasedAuthControl/`: Holds Kubernetes role-based access control configurations, including roles and role bindings for different service accounts.
-- `frontend/`: Contains Dockerfile and other frontend-related files.
 - `helms/`:
   - `templates/`: Helm templates for Kubernetes resources.
   - `Chart.yaml`: A YAML file containing information about the helm chart.